Tag Archives: Movie Stars

 Fatty Arbuckle’s Plantation Club, 10920 Washington Blvd, Los Angeles, circa 1928

 Poor ol’ Fatty Arbuckle.
-In the early 1920s, a series of highly publicized rape trials in which he was found innocent irreparably damaged his reputation and he was held up but the more conservative elements as an example of the … Continue reading
+In the early 1920s, a series of highly publicized rape trials in which he was found not guilty irreparably damaged his reputation and he was held up but the more conservative elements as an example of … Continue reading

 Charlie Chaplin’s studios on La Brea Ave, Hollywood, circa mid 1920s